 In January 2016, the FASB issued ASU No. 2016-01 ("ASU 2016-01"), Financial Instruments.
 ASU 2016-01 requires equity investments (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income.
 An entity may choose to measure equity investments that do not have readily determinable fair values at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
 ASU 2016-01 also simplifies the impairment assessment of equity investments without readily determinable fair values by requiring a qualitative assessment to identify impairment.
 When a qualitative assessment indicates that impairment exists, an entity is required to measure the investment at fair value.
 For public business entities, the amendments are effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 Early adoption is permitted.
-We are currently evaluating the impact of adopting this standard on its consolidated financial statements.
+We will adopt the new standard effective January 1, 2018.
+The adoption of ASU 2016-01 will increase the volatility of our non-operating income, resulting from the re-measurement of equity investments.
+Besides, the unrealized gain on available-for-sale securities of US\$163,785 reported in accumulated other comprehensive income will be reclassified from accumulated other comprehensive income to retained earnings at the date of adoption.

 In February 2016, the FASB issued ASU No. 2016-02 ("ASU 2016-02"), "Leases (Topic 842)."
 ASU 2016-02 requires lessees to recognize the rights and obligations resulting from leases as assets and liabilities.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted.
-We are currently evaluating the impact on our consolidated financial statements of adopting this standard.
+We expect the impact of the adoption of ASU 2016-02 is a gross up assets and liabilities on the consolidated balance sheet.